Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Communication Performance in a SIMO System with UCA of Co-operative FARs

 Let $ z_{i}[k;l] $ denote the number of IMs received at FAR$ _i $ at the $ l $th time slot due to the $ k $th time slot transmission.
 The indicator that an IM emitted at the $ k $th slot hits the FAR$ _i $ in the $ l $th slot is Bernoulli random variable with parameter $ h_{i}[l-k] $.
 Therefore, $z_{i}[k;l] $ is Binomial distributed with parameters $ b[k]u[k] $ and $ h_{i}[l-k] $, \ie $ z_{i}[k;l]\sim\mathcal{B}( b[k]u[k],h_{i}[l-k] ) $.
 For mathematical tractability, the distribution of $ z_{i}[k;l] $ can be approximated as the Poisson distribution having mean $ b[k]u[k]h_{i}[l-k] $ (\ie $ z_{i}[k;l]\sim\mathcal{P}\left( b[k]u[k]h_{i}[l-k]\right)$) \cite{jamali2019}.
 The total number of molecules received at the FAR$_i $ in the $ l $th time slot (\ie $ z_{i}[l] $) is given as

-where $z_{i}[l;l] $) denotes the number of signal molecules and $ \sum_{k=1}^{l-1} z_{i}[k;l]$ denotes the inter symbol interference (ISI) molecules.
+where $z_{i}[l;l] $) denotes the number of signal molecules and $ \sum_{k=1}^{l-1} z_{i}[k;l]$ denotes the inter-symbol interference (ISI) molecules.
 From \eqref{simorxmolwith}, conditioned on the transmit bit $b[l]$, the mean number of IMs received at FAR$ _i $ is given by

-\subsection{Cooperative detection in SIMO Systems}
+\subsection{Cooperative Detection in SIMO Systems}